bincrafters/bincrafters.github.io/_posts/2017-07-15-Microsoft-CPPRest-testing.md

 tags: [C++, Conan.io]
 ---

-A new package is now available on the Bincrafters `public-conan` repository: Microsoft's "CPPRest SDK".
+A new package is now available on the [Bincrafters Public Conan Repository](https://bintray.com/bincrafters/public-conan): Microsoft's "CPPRest SDK".
 Formerly known as "Casablanca", the CPPRest SDK is one of the most stable and mature REST libraries for C++.
 It is a solid library for interacting with any REST API, not just those provided by Microsoft.
 For instructions on using Bincrafters `public-conan` repository, [please see this post](2017-06-06-using-bincrafters-conan-repository.md).

 * Package reference:
 ```